from small one page howto to huge articles all in one place

 -

-Set the universally unique identifier (UUID) of the filesystem to
+Set the universally unique identifier (UUID) of the file system to UUID.

 The format of the UUID is a series of hex digits separated by hyphens,